turangarusso/SeleniumAi/README.md

 This is a Alpha Project to create a Selenium Plugin for IntelliJ, you can search an element for css selector and the plugin will search it on the web page:

-If the element is present in the page
+If the element is present in the page:
 - Will return a true message

 If the element is Not present: